Kayli/logspub/dev/datascience.md

     - isn't just profit, as it may have medical or social benefits, as well as customer, employee, or personal satisfaction

-## datascience process
+## datascience process/methodology

-- datascience methodology
 - problem definition
   - clearly define the problem or business question you aim to address using data
   - understand objectives and the context
   - scope: accuracy, time, cost constraints

 - data collection
   - where data sourced from and how to receive the data?
     - this can involve structured data (from databases), semi-structured data (e.g., json or xml files), and unstructured data (text, images, etc.)
     - consider batch processing as well as streaming techniques
   - talk to domain experts
   - where are we going to store all the data we're planning to collect?
   - how data will be stored?

+- preparation
   - data preprocessing
     - clean and prepare the data for analysis. this step involves handling missing values, outliers, data normalization, and transforming data into a suitable format for analysis.